griffeth-barker/PostfixTransportUpdater/README.md

 Once you've cloned the repo, update the `secret` file's contents to be the value of the secret for the app registration in Entra ID.
 It is highly recommended that you restrict permissions to this file to only the owner.

+**Just a reminder, the secret file in this repository is only a placeholder example with no secret in it; you should not ever commit secrets or credentials into repositories.**

 You will also need to update the variables at the start of the script to reflect the app registration you created as well as next hops for your environment.

 ### Schedule the script